Sienci-Labs/Resources/superlongboard/slb-upgrading-test.md

 ![](/_images/_superlongboard/_upgrading/slb_upgrading_p18_Connect1.jpg){.aligncenter .size-medium}

-2. Connecting to the SLB, requires you to select a new button.
-Click the gray bar at the bottom labeled Firmware.
+1. Connecting to the SLB, requires you to select a new button.
+Click the gray bar at the bottom labelled Firmware.

 ![](/_images/_superlongboard/_upgrading/slb_upgrading_p19_Connect2.jpg){.aligncenter .size-medium}

-3. Then click on <strong>grblHAL</strong>.
+1. Then click on <strong>grblHAL</strong>.

 ![](/_images/_superlongboard/_upgrading/slb_upgrading_p20_Connect3.jpg){.aligncenter .size-medium}

-4. With the SLB, we have the option to connect via USB or Ethernet.
+1. With the SLB, we have the option to connect via USB or Ethernet.
 Under Recognized Devices there should be one option, let’s select that.

 ![](/_images/_superlongboard/_upgrading/slb_upgrading_p21_Connect4.jpg){.aligncenter .size-medium}